 It was much more comfortable and supportive than before!

-Now, you know my DIY brain saw that success and started to dream about all the other things I could do to this chair to make it perfect – like replacing the back cushion and reupholstering it…
+Now, you know my DIY brain saw that success and started to dream about all the other things I could do to this chair to make it perfect -Mainly thinking to replace the back cushion foam and reupholster the entire thing…

 But since we’re not hoping to keep this chair forever, and are instead happy with maybe 5 more years of use, I decided against going all out.